-How to back up your Android phone in 2019
+How to back up your Android phone 2022

 With so many special moments living on your phone, it's important to keep them backed up to the cloud so that they aren't lost forever.
 For this, we recommend Google Photos.

-Google Photos is 100% free to use and offers unlimited cloud backups of photos and videos.
+Google Photos is 100% free to use and offers up to 15GB of cloud backups for photos and videos.
+Do bear in mind that this 15GB is inclusive of all your Google Drive data as well.
 Once you download and install the app from the Play Store, getting it set up takes just a couple of taps.

 - Open Google Photos.